SMRxT/style-guide/elm/README.md

     updatedModel
 ```

-### When naming Json decoders, begin with the type being decoded, followed by `decoder`.
+### JSON decoders for the type of the file name (ie, the decoder for a Device in Types.Device) should just be named decoder.
+Helper decoders and other decoders in the file should begin with the type being decoded followed by `decoder`.

 ```
+...Types.Device...
+decoder : Decoder Device

-algoliaDecoder : Json.Decoder Algolia
+attributesDecoder : Json.Decoder Attributes
 ```

 ### Do not create decoders with pluralized names for decoding lists, the calling function should explicitly use Json.list.